tjaekel/STM32U5A5-VCP_UART/README.md

 The baudrate for VCP UART can be any baudrate (MCU runs anyway on USB, no need for baudrate, it it should be USB HS, 480 Mbps).

+## Added Features
+Use ADC1 to measure VCORE (VREF), VBAT and esp.
+Temperature of the chip.
+A fix in STM32NucleoU5 drivers was needed (USB has killed the ADC1 config and use).